yc22305/CubeSat/README.md

    RX <---> RX0 (pin 0)
    TX <---> TX0 (pin 1)

 RX0 and TX0 in arduino DUE are connected to the corresponding pins of its USB-to-TTL Serial chip, so wiring in this way could bypass information from Serial port (programming port) directly to RX0 and TX0 (where HC-05 is connected) rather than SAM3X chip (the chip for calculating) in DUE.
-Be aware that RX0 and TX0 is named relatively to arduino DUE; that means, connecting RX with RX (TX with TX) leads to fuse HC-05 into DUE, as HC-05 is a part of DUE other than an extra device.
+Be aware that RX0 and TX0 is named relatively to arduino DUE; that means, connecting RX with RX (TX with TX) leads to "fuse" HC-05 into DUE, as HC-05 is a part of DUE other than an extra device.
 The RESET pin on DUE must connect to GND for disabling SAM3X chip.

-- Hardware wiring:
+After entering AT mode, we open the Serial monitor provided by arduino IDE to send commands.
+For example, typing "AT+UART=57600,1,0" will modify the baudrate to 57600, the stop bit to 1, and the parity to 0.
+Commands and their usage are listed in the website mentioned.

+Finally, we switch HC-05 back to normal mode and reset the hardware wiring.
+Simply repowering HC-05 without pressing the button activates normal mode, and wiring is set as the following:

    <i>HC-05 <---> Arduino</i>
    VCC <---> 5.0 V
    GND <---> GND
-   RX <---> TX
+   RX <---> TX0 (pin 1)
-   TX <---> RX
+   TX <---> RX0 (pin 0)

- #### Set the Baudrate
+Actually, which TX and RX on DUE are used is up to you, but TX0 and RX0 are defult in "rosserial_arduino" package.
+How to modify the transmitting pins will be instructed in the "rosserial" section.

 ### Relay
 #### [NOTE:]